 Santa Fe Community Foundation – Santa Fe Baby Fund

-LA FAMILIA HEALTH & WELLNESS FIESTA Buckaroo Ball – August 5th, 2017 Healthcare for the Homeless Has Moved To a New Location!
+LA FAMILIA HEALTH & WELLNESS FIESTA - THANK YOU (see full story for video) Buckaroo Ball – August 5th, 2017 Healthcare for the Homeless Has Moved To a New Location!
 Watch Our Divine Decadence Video!
 Best of Santa Fe 2016 - Thank you for your votes!
 DALE JENKINS, DDS, HONORED AS DENTAL PROVIDER OF THE YEAR 2016 National Health Center Week August 7 - 13, 2016 LFMC Syringe Exchange Schedule Baby Shower Hosted by Santa Fe Woman's Club The Molina Foundation Awards Books to La Familia Medical Center Congressman Luján’s Staff Offer Mobile Office Hours at La Familia Medical Center on 4/28 Health Care for the Homeless Has Moved La Familia Medical Center Offers Smoking Cessation Classes Are you pregnant and struggling with addiction?
 La Familia Celebrates National Health Center Week August 9 - 15, 2015 Medicap Pharmacy Closed Santa Fe County Funds Early Childhood Initiatives Divine Decadence Chocolate Challenge Winners Rotary Club of Santa Fe Del Sur Donates Kids Activity Center to Southside Clinic Santa Fe Rotary Club Foundation Funds Anti-Obesity Program La Familia Provides Diabetes Education and Nutrition Information for OB Outreach Brindle Foundation Makes Multi-year Grant to LFMC May 7th Run / Walk Benefits La Familia Medical Center May 6th Baca Gives Back Want to Help LFMC Save Trees and Money?